inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 ..
 The client generates traffic, and the filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.

-We take a look the configuration in the following sections.
+We take a look at the configuration in the following sections.

 ..
 The client is configured to generate two traffic streams